symfony/symfony-docs/components/options_resolver.rst

         'transport' => 'send-mail',
     ]);

-    // InvalidOptionsException: The option "transport" has the value
+    // InvalidOptionsException: The option "transport" with value "send-mail"
-    // "send-mail", but is expected to be one of "sendmail", "mail", "smtp"
+    // is invalid.
+Accepted values are: "sendmail", "mail", "smtp"

 For options with more complicated validation schemes, pass a closure which returns ``true`` for acceptable values and ``false`` for invalid values::